 Handle a caseload of approximately 150 pending claims that encompass all levels of complexity.
-Requires establishing facts of loss, coverage analysis, investigation, compensation/liability/negligence determination, coordination of medical care (as appropriate), litigation management, damage assessment, settlement negotiations, identifying potential fraud and appropriate use of authorized vendors.
+Requires establishing facts of loss, coverage analysis, investigation, compensation/liability/negligence determination, coordination of medical care (as appropriate), litigation management, damage assessment, settlement negotiations, identifying potential fraud and proper use of authorized vendors.
 Also includes timely and appropriate reserve analysis and report completion.
-Ability to attend conferences, client meetings, mentor other adjusters and assist management as requested.
-All file handling must be within state statutes, Client Claims Handling Guidelines and NARS Best Practices.
+Ability to attend conferences, client meetings, mentor other adjusters, and assist management as requested.
+All file handling must be within state statutes, the clients Claims Handling Guidelines, and NARS Best Practices.
 Other miscellaneous duties as assigned, which may include travel.

 Essential Duties and Responsibilities:

-- Contact appropriate parties to obtain any needed information and explain benefits as appropriate.
+- Contact appropriate parties to obtain any needed information and explain benefits as necessary.
 Continue contact throughout the life of the file as appropriate.

 - Assist with training/mentoring of Claims Adjusters.